Valay-2004/THM-Writeups/EASY/catpictures/README.md

+## 1. Initial Reconnaissance

-First of we did nmap/rust scan and here are the results
+First of all we did nmap/rust scan and here are the results

 ```sh
 └─$ nmap -sC -sV -T4 10.48.161.2